srl-labs/containerlab/docs/manual/cert.md

 ```

 When using an external CA, containerlab will not generate a CA certificate and key.
 Instead, it will use the provided CA certificate and key to sign the node certificates.

+The paths can be provided in absolute or relative form.
+If the path is relative, it is relative to the directory where clab file is located.

+In addition to setting External CA files via `settings` section, users can also set the following environment variables:

+* `CLAB_CA_CERT_FILE` - path to the CA certificate
+* `CLAB_CA_KEY_FILE` - path to the CA key